Stephen-Gates/report-gallery/docs/questions.md

 # Questions you can answer

-- The questions below are arranged by the factsheets involved in answering the question.
+The questions below are arranged by the main factsheet type involved in answering the question.

-- Questions based on a view using tags are marked with :fontawesome-solid-tag:{: .grey } Tags are unique to your LeanIX implementation.
+Questions based on a view using tags are marked with :fontawesome-solid-tag:{: .grey }.
+Tags are unique to your LeanIX implementation.

 ## User Groups

 1. [What user groups are part of, or interact with, our organisation?][inventory]
-    1. Which user groups are "internal" to our organisation? :fontawesome-solid-tag:{: .grey }
-    1. Which user groups are "external" to our organisation? :fontawesome-solid-tag:{: .grey }
+    1. Which user groups are "internal" or "external" to our organisation? :fontawesome-solid-tag:{: .grey }
-    1. Which "external" user groups use our "internet channel"? :fontawesome-solid-tag:{: .grey }
 1. [How are user groups structured?][factsheet-map-user-group]
 1. [What applications support user groups?][landscape-application-user-group]
     1. Which applications do "external" user groups use? :fontawesome-solid-tag:{: .grey }   <!-- this requires an internal/external tag on the user group factsheet -->